Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/zh-CN/maintain-guides-democracy.md

 Seconding a proposal means that you are agreeing with the proposal and backing it with an equal amount of deposit as was originally locked.
 The bonded tokens will be released once the proposal is tabled (that is, brought to a vote), just like the original proposer's bond.
 By seconding a proposal you will move it higher up the rank of proposals.
 The most seconded proposal &mdash; in value, not number of supporters &mdash; will be brought to a referendum every launch period.

 It is important to note that there is no way to stop or cancel seconding a proposal once it has been done.
-Therefore, the SOLAR that was seconded will be reserved until the proposal is tabled as a referendum.
+Therefore, the AXC that was seconded will be reserved until the proposal is tabled as a referendum.
 This is an indeterminate amount of time, since there is no guarantee that a proposal will become a referendum for a given period, as other proposals may be proposed and tabled before it.

 Note that it is possible for a single account to second a proposal multiple times.
 This is by design; it is the value, not the number of seconds _per se_, that counts in terms of weighting.
-If there were a limit of one second per account, it would be trivial for a user with, for example, 1000 SOLAR to create ten accounts with 100 SOLAR instead of a single account with 1000 SOLAR.
+If there were a limit of one second per account, it would be trivial for a user with, for example, 1000 AXC to create ten accounts with 100 AXC instead of a single account with 1000 AXC.
 Thus, no restrictions are made on the number of times a single account can second a proposal.

 To second a proposal, navigate to the proposal you want to second and click on the "Second" button.